Position Description & Duties

 - Perform other duties as assigned by State Director.

 Requirements: Must be an SHRM member in good standing.
-HRCI certification highly desirable.
+SHRM and HRCI certification highly desirable.

 Serves a one-year term beginning the first day of January and ending the last day of December.
 Appointed by the state council director.
 May be reappointed for two additional one-year terms for a total service of three years.